SBP-FDEC: Summation-by-Parts Finite Difference Exterior Calculus: Numerical Verification

 \subsection{Divergence Tests}

-A key property of the proposed discretization is the exact preservation of the divergence condition \eqref{eq:gauss_law}.
-We test this using both a coarse discretization using $2$ elements with $12$ points and a finer discretization using $5$ elements with $20$ points in each direction.
-For the coarse discretization we also simulate up to the end time $T = 10000$.
-We again test the divergence preservation with the operators of degree $2$ and $3$ and both with the SSPRK and the Crank-Nicolson scheme.
-The time step is defined by
+A key property of the proposed discretization is the exact preservation of the divergence condition \eqref{eq:gauss_law}. { We test this using both a discretization using $5$ elements with $20$ points in each direction for both the periodic and the non-periodic test case. } { We test divergence preservation with the operators of degree $2$ and $3$ and both with the SSPRK and the Crank-Nicolson scheme. } The time step is defined by

 for $\text{CFL} = 1$.
 Here $\omega_{min}$ is the minimal quadrature weight of the global mass matrix $\hat{M}_{2D}$.
-The figures \ref{fig:plot_div_coarse_grid}, \ref{fig:plot_div_fine_grid} and \ref{fig:plot_div_coarse_grid_T10000} show the maximum absolute value of the divergence of the electric field at the grid points.
+Because we assume unit light speed, the maximum absolute value of the wave speeds is $1$ and therefore does not appear in \eqref{eq:cfl}.
+The figures \ref{fig:plot_div_fine_grid} and \ref{fig:plot_div_fine_grid_np} show the maximum absolute value of the divergence of the electric field at the grid points.
 We can observe that the solution remains divergence free up to machine precision during the entire simulation, regardless of operator, time integration scheme, or grid size.
-The rounding errors for the SSPRK scheme do not increase anymore after a certain time, which is due to the fact that the energy has almost completely dissipated away.
 This confirms the previously proven fully discrete divergence preservation.